ten-protocol/ten-whitepaper/fees-rewards.md

 ##

-When the network first spins up, it&#39;s prudent to expect low transaction volume.
+When the network first spins up, it is prudent to expect low transaction volume.
 Low transaction volume creates a situation where:

 1. Nodes can publish continually at a high cadence and absorb what might amount to a loss-making operation.
 2. Nodes can throttle the rate at which rollups are published, leading to a poorer user experience.